ProductSafer

 Subscribe

-Findings/Insulin resistance during pregnancy linked to higher abdominal fat in girls
+Findings/Medication & Drugs/Maternal insulin resistance in pregnancy linked to higher abdominal fat in daughters

 💉Insulin resistance during pregnancyMedication & DrugsMedium Concern📰 News report

-Insulin resistance during pregnancy linked to higher abdominal fat in girls
+Maternal insulin resistance in pregnancy linked to higher abdominal fat in daughters

 This is an editorial summary of research originally reported by Medical Xpress – Health.
 ProductSafer does not claim ownership of the underlying research.
 All intellectual property belongs to the original publishers.